 Conferences are scheduled at the end of the reporting period.
 Conferences are an opportunity for parents and teachers to share information midway through a marking period and to develop strategies for improvement.

 4. Class Grades

 The grading system used at Youth Advancement Academy is as follows:

-- A Exceeds Expectations D Progressing towards with satisfactory effort
+- A Exceeds Expectations

-- B Meets with excellent effort F Failure
+- B Meets with excellent effort

 - C Meets with satisfactory effort

+- D Progressing towards satisfactory effort

+- F Failure

 5. Grade Scale